 You don't want to waste any time in birders' paradise - Detroit Lakes, Minnesota.
 More than 250 species of birds live in Becker County.
 Why?
 Because the Detroit Lakes area is in the heart of a transition zone of tall grass prairie, northern hardwood and coniferous ecosystems.
 Serious birders flock here each spring for the annual Detroit Lakes Festival of Birds.

-The festival will be kicked off by observing the Passenger Pigeon Centennial with author Joel Greenberg at Maplelag Resort.
-Learn how 3-5 billion birds were brought to extinction in a few decades by human exploitation and the film project underway that will document this story.
+The 17th annual Festival of Birds was held May 15-18, 2014.
+The festival was kicked off by observing the Passenger Pigeon Centennial with author Joel Greenberg at Maplelag Resort on Thursday, May 15.
+Attendees learned how 3-5 billion birds were brought to extinction in a few decades by human exploitation.

 What was Minnesota like for the father of MN ornithology, Thomas Sadler Roberts (1858–1946) during his life in bird work?
-Author Sue Leaf will explore this bird lover's contributions from the first full biography of Roberts, A Love Affair with Birds: the life of Thomas Sadler Roberts.
+Author Sue Leaf shared this bird lover's contributions from the first full biography of Roberts, A Love Affair with Birds: The Life of Thomas Sadler Roberts.

 Where do Bobolinks migrate to after they leave our grasslands in the summer?
-Dr. Rosalind Renfrew will explain the distance these birds fly and help us discover the other side of their life in her presentation "The double life of the Bobolink: A new conservation paradigm."
-We'll learn new ways biologists are seeking to tackle conservation challenges.
+Dr. Rosalind Renfrew explained the distance these birds fly and helped us understand the other side of their life in her presentation "The double life of the Bobolink: A new Conservation Paradigm."

 In recent years, birders have checked these species off their list: Blue-Gray Gnatcatcher, Gray-cheeked Thrush, Rough-legged Hawk, Chestnut-collared Longspur, LeConte's and Nelson's Sharp-tailed Sparrows, Rock Wren, Golden-winged and Northern Parula Warblers, Alder Flycatcher and Black-backed Woodpecker.